 This is why most workplaces put a dress code into effect, and why that dress code generally encompasses more than just the clothes you wear.
 Workplaces want visitors to their company to interpret a certain message, and dress codes help them to force their employees to communicate that message.

 If you Google “business professional dress code,” you’ll find a lot of pictures like the above.
 There are certain cuts, pieces, fabrics, and colors that people in the United States “read” as professional.
-We expect conservative dress, suits, ties for men, dark dress shoes for men and heels for women (but nothing higher than 2 1/2 or 3 inches), muted neutral colors, etc. These dress choices communicate that the individual is serious about their job, sober, and responsible.
+We expect conservative (looser fits and less skin exposure) but polished (not too loose a fit, and pressed or ironed) dresses and suits, ties for men, dark dress shoes for men and heels for women (but nothing higher than 2 1/2 or 3 inches), muted neutral colors, etc. These dress choices communicate that the individual is serious about their job, sober, and responsible.
 If you walk into a whole office of people dressed in this manner, you will probably interpret the company as reliable and dedicated.
 The risk is that you will also interpret the company as stuffy, boring, and unapproachable.
 In contrast, if you were to walk into a company with employees dressed in jeans and t-shirts, you may interpret them as friendly, accessible, laid-back, and creative.
 The risk is that you will also interpret the company as unserious and unreliable.
 And you’ll come to all of these interpretations by “reading” the appearance of each person you come into contact with plus the appearance of the building and decoration in the office.
 This is why companies that focus solely on dress code and employee appearance can still fail to communicate their intended message(s).

 The ways in which you “read” the appearance of those around you is very similar to how you read a written text, like an article or book.
 You notice, consciously or subconsciously, the choices made by the author and make a judgment about the meaning intended.
-You may do this in a snap judgment or by analyzing the choices made more thoroughly.
-The only real difference is what choices the author can make.
-A writer can only really change some small visual choices, like font choice and size, and relies mostly on their choice of words.
-A person creating their appearance, however, has a much wider scope of variables (hair, grooming, shoes, clothing, hygience, etc.) that they can alter to change how you interpret their appearance and, ultimately, them as a person.
+You may do this in a snap judgment or by analyzing the choices made more purposefully.
+The only real difference is the scope of choices the “author” can make.
+Most writers can only make small visual choices, like selecting a font and font size, and rely mostly on their choice of words.
+(Visual choices are just as important in writing, however.
+If this essay was written in Comic Sans, you would certainly make a judgment as a result of that choice.)
+A person creating their appearance, however, has a much wider scope of variables (hair, grooming, shoes, clothing, hygiene, etc.) that they can alter to change how you interpret them.

 This series on rhetoric focuses on visual and written rhetoric, but the principles in the articles are easily applicable to other kinds of rhetorical mediums.
 If you want to learn more about rhetoric of other mediums, like music or architecture, then we suggest that you start with a Google search of “rhetoric AND [the medium]” and asking a librarian at your local library or, even better, a local university library.